tumacell/ICT4HM103-3004/README.md

 Symmetric algorithm = safe / vault.
 Anyone with the combination can open it.
 Someone who does not have the correct combination can not open it and has to blow it up some other way.

-Encrypting in the public-key way is easy the hard part is to decrypt messages.
+Encrypting in the public-key way is easy, the hard part is to decrypt messages.
 With current computational power it is almost impossible to get the private-key to decrypt messages or whatever it is encrypted.

 *Process:*